White translator removed from Amanda Gorman poem, amid controversy in Europe

 But some critics questioned why the opportunity had not gone to a translator with experiences more similar to Gorman’s, given that the craft is also an act of interpretation.

-“Isn’t it — to say the least — a missed opportunity to [have hired] Marieke Lucas Rijneveld for this job?”
-Dutch journalist and activist Janice Deul wrote in a piece in de Volkskrant, according to the Guardian’s translation.
+“Isn’t it — to say the least — a missed opportunity?”
+Dutch journalist and activist Janice Deul wrote in a piece in de Volkskrant, according to the Guardian.
 “They are White, nonbinary, have no experience in this field, but according to Meulenhoff are still the ‘dream translator’?”

 Duel asked why instead a “spoken-word artist, young, female and unapologetically Black” — like Gorman — was not commissioned.

-“I’m not saying a Black person can’t translate White work, and vice versa,” Deul told the BBC.
+“I’m not saying a Black person can’t translate White work work, and vice versa,” Deul told the BBC.
 “But not this specific poem of this specific orator in this Black Lives Matter area, that’s the whole issue.”

 Quinsy Gario, a Black Dutch spoken word artist, agreed.
 “The Dutch language needs to have a conduit, a person that’s been able to push to the same extent as Amanda Gorman did, and connect to a local understanding of what those words mean, and how those words can resonate,” Gario told the BBC.